www.LaserFX.com Home Page - CLICK HERE

 Recent advances in the development of photo-sensitive dies which respond only to certain frequencies (colours) of light have brought new cancer treatments especially for brain cancer.
 The brain is a very delicate area where traditional surgical approaches can do more damage that they repair.
 Doctors can now inject a patient with a special die that binds only to cancerous brain cells, and which absorbs only certain frequencies (colours) of laser light.
 By drilling a small hole in the scull and inserting a thin fiber optic probe, the cancerous cells (which have absorbed the die) can be destroyed by high power laser pulses with minimal damage to other nearby brain structures.

 New applications for lasers and laser based technology are appearing all the time.
-If you are interested in keeping up with this growing field, subscribe to one of the trade journals such as Photonics Spectra or Laser Focus World.
+If you are interested in keeping up with this growing field, subscribe to, or visit the web site of, one of the trade journals such as Photonics Spectra or Laser Focus World.

 [ Introduction | Bibliography | Glossary of Terminology | Laser safety overview | Other applications of lasers | Selected laser related web sites | Basic laser science projects | Intermediate laser science projects | Advanced laser science projects | Illustrations for laser science projects ]